What Is a Good CTR for Google Ads? Benchmarks & Strategies

 Is a higher CTR always better?

-What if my CTR is below average?
+What if my CTR is below the average?

-How often should I review my CTR?
+How often should I check my CTR?

-Does CTR affect my ad spend?
+Does CTR affect my actual ad spend?

 Your Google Ads CTR Playbook